alanyongy/tft-matchup-predictor/README.md

 - Uses indicator UI elements to dynamically define screen regions for 'ImageSearch' scans, minimizing search time and optimizing character recognition speed.

 &nbsp;
-# 📚 Technical Writeup (How it Works)
+# 📚 Technical Writeup (the interesting part!)

 ### 1. Reading the Player List

 *Generating the initial list of players, and keeping track of their location on the in-game sidebar.*
 > <details>
-> <summary>Expand</summary>
+> <summary>Click to Expand (seriously, do it)</summary>
 >
 > ## Step 1: Locating Anchor Image
 > Search the right-edge of the screen for the following image:
 > ![](Writeup/PlayerTagAnchor.png)
 >
-> This gives us the exact location right of the top-most player's name.
+> This will be known as the "anchor", as it gives us an exact, consistent location relative to a player's name (in this case, the top-most one).
 > ![](Writeup/PlayerTagAnchorExplanation.png)
 >
 > ## Step 2: Letter Matching
-> Using the location where the anchor image was found, a small search area is created where the `ImageSearch` will occur.
+> Using the location where the anchor image was found, a small search area is created where the `ImageSearch` will search within.
-> *This highly efficient approach enables perfomant search attempts of all supported alphanumeric characters.*
+> *This approach significant reduces the time required for search attempts by minimizing the search area.*
 >
+> Within the search area, run `ImageSearch` on all pre-defined character images of the character set. (`a-z`, `A-Z`, `0-9`)
-> When a letter is matched, or no match is found for any letter, the search area is shifted left (by a larger value on match).
+> After a character is found (or none are), the search area shifts left — more on success, as the found character occupies the region.
 >
-> *Red rectangle indicates approximate search area - only for visual explanation*
+> *Red visual indicates approximate search area.*
 > ![](Writeup/ocr1.png) Read: `r`
 > ![](Writeup/ocr2.png) Read: `re`
 > ![](Writeup/ocr3.png) Read: `reh`